12 ways to save money every day

 3. Cancel subscriptions you aren’t using

-If you use certain services but feel like you’re paying too much, try making a phone call.
+Try calling your services provider if you use certain services but feel like you’re paying too much.
 You may be able to negotiate a new rate for cable TV or internet service, or for subscriptions to newspapers and magazines.

 4. DIY when you can